The Norwegian

 The Norwegian – A Life Less Ordinary.

-The story is not in any sense a novel but rather an epic, comprehensive, wide-ranging, detailed factual account of a lifetime of adventure and toil.
-Fishing, violence, naval inshore and offshore diving, nightclub and hotel trades, extreme sports, relationships, offshore pipelaying and construction, subsea intervention, business ventures, farming, and much more are all included.
-These volumes are based on in-depth research, numerous interviews, a prodigious amount of reading, and long walks down memory lane.
+The story is not a novel but rather an epic, comprehensive, wide-ranging, detailed factual account of a lifetime of adventure and toil.
+Fishing, violence, naval inshore and offshore diving, nightclub and hotel trades, extreme sports, relationships, offshore pipelaying and construction, subsea intervention, business ventures, farming, and more are all included.
+These three volumes’ foundations rest on in-depth research, numerous interviews, a prodigious amount of reading, and long walks down memory lane.

 Daniel M. Dorothy, a friend, successful published author and editor, stepped in and joined the team in May 2023 to assist with the enormous task of editing and styling the penned chapters—an undertaking in itself.

-Paul Cade, my webmaster, since 2018 has spent hundreds if not thousands of hours painstakingly developing the website and associated timelines—in Paul’s own words, the most extensive website he has ever constructed.
+Paul Cade, my webmaster, since 2018 has spent hundreds if not thousands of hours painstakingly developing the website and associated timelines—in Paul’s own words, the most extensive website he has ever constructed and expanded.

-Karene Ivy Espiritu Casido-Bacang has been working her magic on the book cover layouts and more.
+Karene Ivy Espiritu Casido-Bacang has since 2023 been working her magic on the book cover layouts and more.

 The Norwegian (3 Volume) Hardback Dust Covers